-2.6 Noticeboards
+2.6 Noticeboards & Weekly Notices

-The main notice boards are in the eastern entrance foyer, outside the entrance to the kitchen and opposite the elevator.
-Official information about the College is posted on them.
-In addition, the Weekly Notices are distributed around College and residents receive an electronic copy via email.
-Residents are expected to read all notices regularly.
+The main noticeboards are located around the central stairwell in the Dining Room, and outside the entrance to the kitchen.
+Official information about the College is posted on them and the NCSA, NCCF and other official student committees have sections allocated for promoting their activities.

+The official Weekly Notices are distributed on the tables in the Dining Room and residents receive an electronic copy via email.
+Residents are expected to read these notices.